FreeCAD/website/README.md

 Currently, only static images (no animations) are used.
 A minimum width of about 2000 pixels is recommended.
 The WebP graphics file format is recommended as well.
 AVIF is currently not supported.

-Template actions in the FC Theme resize and crop images at build time depending on their use.
+Template actions in the Trigo Theme resize and crop images at build time depending on their use.
 The Content Management System also resize uploaded images at the correct resolution.
 That means content contributors only need to add one WebP file about 2000px wide.

 ### Releases